 Without this process layer, strong technical capability still fails to translate into durable value.

-Start small: pilot with a handful of nodes and representative workloads, validate stability and performance, and then expand.
-Maintain compatibility between drivers and interception libraries, and keep the monitoring pipeline healthy.
-Without this, short-term success becomes long-term risk.
+Start small: pilot with a few nodes and representative workloads, validate stability and performance, then expand.
+Maintain compatibility between drivers and interception libraries, and keep the monitoring pipeline healthy to avoid short-term success becoming long-term risk.

 The goal is not simply to run more Pods on GPUs.
-It is to build a predictable, governable, sustainable GPU resource marketplace. gpu-manager is an infrastructure capability; its value depends on alignment across scheduling policy, workload needs, and operational process.
+It is to build a predictable, governable, sustainable GPU resource marketplace. gpu-manager provides infrastructure capability; its value depends on alignment across scheduling policy, workload needs, and operational process.